cadeawilson/cadeawilson.github.io/README.md

 ## Experience
 **Associate Developer: Colvin Run Networks, Inc** (_May 2023 - Feb 2024_)
-- Conducted data analytics research and prototype development for program management decision aids in the context of the DoD Small Business Innovation Research program
+- Conducted data analytics research and prototype development for the DoD SBIR program
-- Worked with generative AI solutions and localized LLMs with a focus on security
+- Worked on generative AI solutions and localized LLMs with a focus on security
 - Blockchain solutions developer (Linux Foundation Hyperledger framework certification)

 **Data Research Analyst: COLUMN Lab (University of Colorado, Boulder)** (_Mar 2022 - May 2024_)
-- Conducted a cross-platform exploratory analysis of cryptocurrencies and their differing responses to market shock events in the recent years of crypto booms and busts; this served as a master’s thesis under Dr. Brian Keegan's mentorship
+- Conducted post-mortem analysis of cryptocurrencies using web data science techniques
 - Analyzed projects on the GameStop NFT Marketplace to compare traditional PR marketing tactics to those used in decentralized marketplaces

 **PR Strategist Freelancer: Imagination Videobooks/Storybooks** (_August 2022 – Dec 2022_)
-- Worked in a four-person team to create a public relations plan for a local non-profit organization which makes children’s books more accessible to those who are deaf or blind; the organization is currently using that public relations plan in their business model
+- Developed a public relations plan for a local non-profit organization
-- Collected and analyzed data relating to Colorado elementary schools’ demographics in order to determine which could best be impacted by the non-profit’s product and brand
+- Collected and analyzed data on Colorado elementary schools’ demographics
-- Ideated novel ways for the non-profit to market themselves through partnering with schools with elevated 504 plan and special education populations.
-This was done in order to reach a wider audience and raise more money through kickstarters and other means of fundraising
+- Proposed novel marketing strategies to raise funds through partnerships and schools

 **Fundraising Chair: Phi Sigma Pi Honors Fraternity** (_August 2020 – May 2022_)
 - Organized activities and events for the fraternity to raise funds